 In a shared task, all participants have their system(s) search the same collection of sources, and use the same topic queries.
-Assessors assign relevance scores to pooled sources, and these assessments are stored in qrels files (quantitative relevance assessments).
-Shared tasks are run frequently at conferences including TREC (Text REtrieval Conference), CLEF (Conference and Labs of the Evaluation Forum), NTCIR (NII Testbeds and Community for Information access Research), and FIRE (Forum for Information Retrieval Evaluation).
+Assessors assign relevance scores to pooled sources, and these assessments are

 $^{^{7}}$ Ideally, the system runs (ranked responses for every topic by each participating system) are also included in the test collection for later study and comparison.